raspberrypilearning/from-me-to-you/en/step_5.md

 --- /collapse ---

-You can also use any other skill and tool from the Paint editor that you have learned:
+You can also use any other skill and tool in the Paint editor that you have learned about:

 + [Paint editor](https://projects.raspberrypi.org/en/projects/getting-started-scratch/6){:target="scratch_guide"}